Chords2Cure

 Caspar von Alvensleben

 Cancer has been a part for Caspar’s life ever since his sister, Mafalda, was diagnosed with Ewing Sarcoma in 2014.
 He was then in 4th grade.
 Initially he started to help out with Chords2Cure events, from selling raffle tickets and auction items to setting up and helping with the merchandise.
 Over the years his responsibilities grew steadily.
-During his senior year, he was the President of the Chords2Cure Junior Board in charge of fund raising.
+During his senior year, he was the President of the Chords2Cure Junior Board in charge of fundraising.
 Furthermore he proudly brought his saxophone skills to perform with his Jazz band.
 In addition to using his business skills to raise funds for C2C, he runs a small sneaker and sports cards business, dedicating 5% of his sales to C2C every year.
-Caspar is now a Sophomore at the University of Southern California, focusing his interests on Entrepreneurship and Environmental Studies.
+Caspar is now a Junior at the University of Southern California, focusing on Environmental Studies with minors in Entrepreneurship and Risk Management.

 Alex Levin